Figuring out how to make new friends as an adult may seem daunting, but it’s easier than you’d think! Here’s how to meet fab new friends in no time!

 My friend Claire (yes, there are multiple Claires in the world) plays intramural dodge ball and loves it.
 She’s met so many friends through it and is always telling us about her games.
 New York City had an intramural team for pretty much everything: dodge ball, kick ball, baseball, basketball, soccer, you name it.
 I’m pretty sure there are even Quidditch teams!
 Personally, I’m not a huge sports player (in fact, I’m so bad at sports that it’s a guaranteed way for me to lose my new friends).
 I prefer other group activities like community choirs and book clubs.
 When I studied in Freiburg, I joined a local choir for the semester and that’s how I met my friend Flora, who now lives 90 minutes from me in Hamburg.

 What I love about joining clubs and intramural teams as an adult is that your shared activity gives you and your new friends something to talk about the first few times you meet up.
 There’s none of that awkward small talk that sometimes happens when you meet someone for the first time, and because you’re doing an activity together you automatically feel closer than if you’d just met up for coffee.

 Meet up with people you sort of knew in college

 Did your college roommate’s friend’s friend just move to your city?
 Message her on Facebook!
 Just because you weren’t BFFs in college doesn’t mean you can’t get to know one another now.
-If they just moved to the same city, odds are they’re also panicking about finding friends.
-At the very least, you’ll be able to share a coffee together and keep each other company for an hour.
+If they just moved to the same city, odds are they’re also panicking about finding friends as an adult.

 Hopefully this list helps you out if you’re in a new city.
 If you’re feeling overwhelmed about not knowing anyone yet, give your bestie a call!
-Like I said in an earlier article, it’s equally important to stay in touch with old friends as it is to make new ones.
+Learning how to make new friends as an adult can be overwhelming, but don’t forget that you have some incredible friends eagerly awaiting your call back home too!